(G) The Higher Realm Consultations

 The Autobiography of a Yogi by Paramahansa Yogananda

-Yogananda Paramahansa above and Manitou below
+Photograph of Yogananda Paramahansa above and my oil portrait of Manitou below

 Preface to Autobiography of a Yogi – quite interesting!